dsong175/Spotify-Quiz-Game/README.txt

 Created Files:
-The int.jpg and int.mp3 files are already included in the zip file, so no further files will be created.
-These two files will be continuously overwritten for each subsequent question.
+The int.jpg and int.mp3 files will be continuously overwritten for each subsequent question.

 Citations: